-The set-up of the activity (illustrated in Fig. 2) had the following structure: Choose groups > Define the Objectives > Background Context > Stage 1 > Stage 2 > Stage 3.
+5 The set-up of the activity (illustrated in Fig. 2) followed the structure: Choose groups > Define the Objectives > Background Context > Stage 1 > Stage 2 > Stage 3.

-Participants divided themselves into three groups based on their area of expertise and where they felt they could best contribute to the discussions.
-There were three flood and drought "forecasters" and two "groundwater hydrologists".
-The remaining participants (navigation, water resource and reservoir management, public water supply and wastewater operations) grouped themselves as "water resource managers".
-While the results and discussions focus on these three broad groups, individual perspectives are also included to capture the variety of water sector personas present.
-There were also three research facilitators and three note-takers whose role it was to capture and record the key discussion points.
+Participants divided themselves into 3 groupss based on their area of expertise and where they felt they could best contribute to the discussions.
+There were 3 flood and drought 'forecasters' and 2 'groundwater hydrologists'.
+The remaining participants (public water supply, water resource and reservoir management, navigation and waste water operations) grouped themselves as 'water resource managers'.
+While the results and discussions focus on these 3 broad groups, individual

+10 themselves as 'water resource managers'.
+While the results and discussions focus on these 3 broad groups, individual perspectives are also included to capture the variety of water sector personas present.
+There were also 3 research facilitators and 3 note-takers whose role it was to capture and record the key discussion points.

-Groups were first provided with background context to the West Thames to set the scene, followed by three sets of progressively confident SHF for the next 3 to 4 months (Stages 1-3).
-Stage 1 forecasts were from Hydrological Outlook UK, Stage 2 were from EFAS-Seasonal (European Flood Awareness System) and Stage 3 were "improved" output from EFAS-Seasonal (Fig. 2 and Sect.
+Groups were first provided with background context to the West Thames to set the scene, followed by 3 sets of progressively confident SHF for the next 3 to 4 months (Stages 1 - 3).
+Stage 1 forecasts were from Hydrological Outlook UK,

+- 15 Stage 2 from EFAS-Seasonal (European Flood Awareness System) and Stage 3 were 'improved' output from EFAS-Seasonal (Fig. 2 and Sect.
 3.4).
-Participants were asked to discuss the information presented in their groups and make informed decisions about each of the 10 West Thames catchments (Fig. 1 and Sect.
+Participants were asked to discuss the information presented in their groups and make informed decisions about each of the 10 West Thames catchments (Fig. 1, Sect.
 3.3.2).
 All groups were provided with exactly the same information and discussion was encouraged.
-The activity took around 2 h and timings were only loosely controlled.

-SHF at all three stages of the activity represented the same time period - dating from 1 November 2013 to 28 February 2014 (or 31 January 2014 for Hydrological Outlook UK, which only extends to 3 months; CEH, 2018).
+The activity took around 2 hours to play and timings were only loosely controlled. - SHF at all 3 stages of the activity represented the same time period dating from 1 November 2013 to 28 February 20 2014 (or 31 January 2014 for Hydrological Outlook UK which only extends to 3 months (CEH, 2018)).
 These dates captured a period of severe and widespread river and groundwater flooding in the West Thames (Huntingford et al., 2014; Kendon and McCarthy, 2015; Muchan et al., 2015).
-Participants did not know the dates of the forecasts, nor were they informed whether the situation being forecasted was a high flow (flood), low flow (drought) or a business-asusual scenario.
-Dates were removed from all information, and streamflow- and groundwater-level units were removed from the Stage 2 and Stage 3 EFAS hydrographs, although exceedance thresholds were provided for context.
-The decision to remove units was advised by the EA.
-The concern was that participants familiar with average and highflow values for specific catchments would deduce that the SHF must represent the 2013-2014 floods, which would bias their decision-making based on their previous experience and memories.
-No information on forecast skill or quality was given and participants were asked to treat all information as being "current", i.e. as if receiving the SHF today, for the next 3-4 months to create a realistic forecasting scenario.
+Participants did not know the dates of the forecasts, nor were they informed whether the situation being forecasted was a high flow (flood), low flow (drought) or a business-as-usual scenario. (dates and units were removed, although exceedance thresholds were provided on EFAS hydrographs for context).
+Dates were - 25 removed from all information, and streamflow and groundwater level units were removed from the Stage 2 and Stage 3 EFAS hydrographs although exceedance thresholds were provided for context.
+The decision to remove units was advised by the Environment Agency.
+The concern was that participants familiar with average and high-flow values for specific catchments would deduce that the SHF must represent the 2013/14 floods, which would bias their decision-making based on their previous experience and memories.
+No information on forecast skill or quality was given and participants were asked to treat all

+30 information as being 'current' i.e., as if receiving the SHF today, for the next 3 - 4 months to create a realistic forecasting scenario.